Meet a Specialist: Jason Comander, M.D., Ph.D.

 Retina expert Dr. Jason Comander is dedicated to the treatment and study of retinal disease.
 A member of both the Retina and Electroretinography (ERG) Services at Mass.
 Eye and Ear, Dr. Comander has specialized expertise in inherited forms of retinal degeneration, including retinitis pigmentosa (RP), juvenile macular degeneration (Stargardt disease), and Leber congenital amaurosis.
-He also specializes in treating patients with common retinal conditions such as age-related macular degeneration, diabetic retinopathy, retinal detachments, epiretinal membranes, and macular holes.
+He also specializes in treating patients with common retinal conditions, such as age-related macular degeneration, diabetic retinopathy, retinal detachments, epiretinal membranes, and macular holes, as well as inherited retinal disorders.

 “Retinitis pigmentosa is a group of inherited retinal degenerations that progressively damage the light-sensing photoreceptors in the retina and affects over one million people worldwide,” Dr. Comander explains.
 “Patients typically experience decreased night vision first, and then decreased side and central vision.
 Some forms of RP can lead to blindness.”